bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 ## Conclusion

 Writing PWA with Rust is fairly easy.
 Just do it.
-Use this tutorial a minimal use case scenario.
+Use this tutorial as a minimal use case scenario.
-You can then set any HTML you can imagine.
+You can then set in code any HTML you can imagine.
 There is no end to the possibilities.
 There are many libraries to make the work with Rust and wasm easier.

+## TODO

+I need to change the size of the PWA window to look nice on my TV.
+Maybe change the icon to something more clocky.